sjpb/openstack-vm-testrepo/README.md

 # ansible-terraform-vm

-A skeleton to allow easy experimentation with VMs using Ansible and Terraform to make exploratory work easier.
+A skeleton to allow easy experimentation with VMs using Ansible and Terraform.

 ## Usage